GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What we wanted to preserve was not just a good environment in which to do programming, but a system around which fellowship could form.
+> ### Language systems stand on a tripod.
+There’s the language, there’s the libraries, and there are the tools.
+And how successful a language is depends on a complex interaction between those three things.
 >
-> ~ *Dennis Ritchie*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts